f5devcentral/f5-automation-labs/docs/intro.rst

 https://github.com/f5devcentral/f5-automation-labs/

-Bugs and Requests for enhancements can be made using by opening an `Issue <https://github.com/f5devcentral/f5-automation-labs/issues>`_ within the repository.
+Bugs Reports and Requests for Enhancements can be submitted by opening an `Issue <https://github.com/f5devcentral/f5-automation-labs/issues>`_ within the repository.